So Good Together

 So Good Together is the twenty-fourth studio album by American country music singer Reba McEntire.
 It was released in 1999 and was preceded by the single "What Do You Say".
 "What Do You Say" peaked at number 3 on the country singles chart and was nominated for a Grammy for Best Short Form Video.
-It also became her highest charting single on the Billboard Hot 100, peaking at number 31 and becoming her first big crossover hit.
+It also became her highest charting single on the Billboard Hot 100, peaking at number 31.
 The album was certified platinum by the RIAA.

 The album peaked at number 5 on the Billboard Top Country Albums chart and number 28 on the Billboard 200 with sales of 49,000 copies.